-A highlight of Open House last year was a tour of the wine merchants Berry Brothers & Rudd (‘BBR’).
 The building, on the corner of St James’s Street and Pall Mall just opposite St. James’s Palace, is old – I recall the guide suggesting some parts are 15th century.
-The original shop is now a small exhibition area (it would go too far calling it a museum) with some fascinating curios, including a message from the White Star Line on the morning after the sinking of the Titanic, confirming the loss of a consignment of Berry Brothers wine.
-I’m slightly uncomfortable with what that says about the priorities of the White Star Line, but moving swiftly along …
+The original shop is now a small exhibition area, although it would go too far calling it a museum; it has some fascinating curios, including a message from the White Star Line on the morning after the sinking of the Titanic, confirming the loss of a consignment of Berry Brothers wine.

-We saw the cellars, which are now mainly used for functions (most wine is stored elsewhere), and which have been stylishly updated and extended, and the ancient rooms above the shop where members of the Berry and Rudd families (they still own the company, and alternate the chair) meet with wine producers and others, with what must be some very high quality corporate wining and dining.
+The tour included the cellars, which are now mainly used for functions – most wine is stored elsewhere – and which have been stylishly updated and extended, and the ancient rooms above the shop where members of the Berry and Rudd families (they still own the company, and alternate the chair) meet with wine producers and others, with what must be some very high quality corporate wining and dining.

 All in all, it was an entertaining and enlightening tour.